 the top 50 universities in the world.”

-These are an objective, scope and competitive advantage.
+These are an objective, scope, and competitive advantage.
 If possible, a strategy will illustrate a company’s position in the ‘sweet spot’.

 While this may be true, it actually isn’t useful for the company’s development.
 It does not relate to any tangible goal or method of achievement.
 Instead, geographical and temporal scope is an important requisite.

 The objective of making [more] money obviously sits at the top of this objective tree.
 Then there are shorter-term strategic objectives that develop this overarching goal.

 For example, Whole Foods states its core values—including “Selling the highest quality natural and organic products available,” “Supporting team member excellence and happiness,” and “Caring about our communities and our environment”.

-A business’ strategy is the flip-side of operational effectiveness. i.e. the planning and the execution.
+A business strategy is the flip side of operational effectiveness. i.e. the planning and the execution.